-portant for companies to offer generous benefit to attract and retain quality employees.
-Businesses can roll taxes on compensation shifted from salary to Employees who receive certain benefits in lieu of salary ease their taxable compensation.
-Such benefits may etirement plans, group term life insurance (up to medical insurance, parking, employee discounts, and zifts.
+It is important for companies to offer generous benefit packages to attract and retain quality employees.
+Businesses can avoid payroll taxes on compensation shifted from salary to benefits.
+Employees who receive certain benefits in lieu of salary also decrease their taxable compensation.
+Such benefits may include retirement plans, group term life insurance (up to \$50,000), medical insurance, parking, employee discounts, and noncash gifts.

-ver-provided group term life insurance coverage than \$50,000 produces taxable income for covered es.
-The amount of taxable income is determined by niform premium table based on employee age.
+Employer-provided group term life insurance coverage for more than \$50,000 produces taxable income for covered employees.
+The amount of taxable income is determined by using a uniform premium table based on employee age.